 This means that paddling downstream from Karnup Road at Baldivis or similar locations is prohibited and, to minimise risk of spreading the water hyacinth, paddlers travelling upstream should not enter Guanarnup Pool.

-UPDATE JUNE 2020 – Please click here for the latest update
+UPDATE JUNE 2020 – Please click here

 UPDATE NOVEMBER 2019 – Current status of the Water Hyacinth and temporary boom locations Courtesy of Peel-Harvey Catchment Council (PHCC)